Patient Information - Centre for Eye Health

 Patient information

-Below are also some commonly asked questions from our patients.
+Below are also some frequently asked questions relating to the closure of CFEH.
 If your question is not addressed below, please contact us and we will respond to you directly.

 • Why have I been referred?